minin43/TTT-Custom-Roles/CONVARS.md

 ttt_spy_flare_gun_shop                         0       // Whether the spy should have a flare gun be purchasable in the shop.
 Server must be restarted for changes to take effect ttt_spy_flare_gun_shop_rebuyable               0       // Whether the spy should be able to purchase the flare gun multiple times (Requires "ttt_spy_flare_gun_shop" to be enabled).
 Server must be restarted for changes to take effect

-// Evil Twin
-ttt_twins_invulnerability_timer                20      // How long (in seconds) the twins should be made invulnerable for if only one type of twin is alive.
-(Set to 0 to disable.
-ConVar shared with the Good Twin.)

 // ----------------------------------------

 // INNOCENT TEAM SETTINGS